 Female prices are a reflection of quality, age, breeding history and to which stud male she is mated.
 Females can be worth anything from a few thousand dollars to a few tens of thousands of dollars.
 Income from females is derived from selling the offspring.
 However, breeding plans should be made so that long term depreciation of the older breeders and increases in quality of offspring are taken into account.
 Although the average gestation is eleven and a half months, a projaction of three offspring in four years per mature female is more realistic than expectations of one offspring every year.

 There are a number of things to consider before launching into the breeding industry.
 Firstly, it is best to talk to as many experienced breeders as possible.
 You will gain lots of useful information from people who have already done the leg work.

 If you are serious it is advisable to develop a business plan and if you don'e already have one, find an accountant who is used to dealing with primary industry clients.
 To be able to register your offspring you will need to become a member of the Australian Alpaca Association and apply for Herd Registration (Herd Prefix and Herd Code).
 The National Office can send you the appropriate forms.

 Also ask which region you will belong to and attend any workshops or seminars that are being held.
 The more you can educate yourself about all aspects of breeding, the more informed your choices will be.
 Some people have bought a couple of wethers to begin with, and once they feel confident that alpacas really are extremely easy to manage, they then take the next step to start a breeding herd.
 For most breeders, they simply want to get going as soon as possible and enjoy the experience as they learn along the way.

-Post-foaling care, dental care, head shaking, chewing and biting habits and more...
+Wounds and lacerations, strategic worming, equine dental disease, chewing and biting habits and more...
 Learn more...